roadrunner-server/docs/http/http.md

 version: "3"

 http:
-  # override http error code for the internal RR errors (default 500)
+  # Override HTTP error code for internal RR errors (default: 500)
   internal_error_code: 505
 ```

 {% endcode %}

-`http.internal_error_code` code is used for the `SoftJob`, allocation, all kinds of TTL, Network, errors.
-But for
-example, for the load balancer might be better to use a different code.
-So, you may override the default one.
+The `http.internal_error_code` is used for `SoftJob`, allocation, TTL, network, and similar errors.
+For example, a load balancer might require a different code, so you may override the default.

 ## Middleware order

-Since all middleware are independent, they can remove/update headers set by
+Since all middleware components are independent, they can remove or update headers set by
 the [previous one](https://github.com/roadrunner-server/roadrunner/issues/1501).

 **Note that the request (imagine) comes from the right:**